 The mirror was made of silicon carbide, a lightweight ceramic material resistant to stress, fatigue, and extreme temperatures.
 It can be polished as if it were glass, deviating from perfect smoothness by no more than one micron, a requirement to avoid distorting the images it receives.

 Herschel's Mission Operations Center (MOC) was located at ESA's European Space Operations Center (ESOC) in Darmstadt, Germany and was responsible for the daily operations, health and safety of the spacecraft.
 For communication with the spacecraft ESA's New Norcia (close to Perth, Australia) and Cebreros (close to Avila, Spain) deep space antennas were used.

 The Herschel science operations team was situated in the Herschel Science Center (HSC) at ESA's European Space Astronomy Center (ESAC) in Villanueva de la Cañada in Spain.

 The Herschel instrument control centers for monitoring and optimising the instruments' performance were located at:

 - PACS: the Max Planck Institute for Extraterrestrial Physics, Garching, Germany

 - HIFI: SRON Netherlands Institute for Space Research, the Netherlands.

-An additional center is the NASA Herschel Science Center located at the California Institute of Technology Infrared Processing and Analysis Center, Pasadena, California, USA.
+An additional center was the NASA Herschel Science Center located at IPAC at the California Institute of Technology in Pasadena, California, USA.